Dressed basis sets for the modeling of exchange interactions in double quantum dots

 As discussed previously, triplets are favored over singlets by Coulomb interactions owing to the formation of an ``exchange hole'' in the pair correlation function of the two particles: due to Pauli exclusion principle, two holes in a triplet state can not sit at the same position, while two holes in a singlet can, which strengthens their interaction.
 The large $J_c$ in Fig.~\ref{fig:Jandt}a originates in the barrier where the two holes leak in the $(1,1)$ states.
 This is why $J_c$ decreases exponentially with $V_\mathrm{J}$ as does $t$.
 The minimal basis set ${\cal B}$ does not, however, allow for correlations between the motions of the two particles (beyond those imposed by anti-symmetry).
 Yet the two holes practically tend to avoid each other owing to their mutual repulsion.
-This digs an additional ``Coulomb hole'' \cite{Hedin65} in the pair correlation function of both singlets and triplets, reducing the advantage of the latter.
+This digs an additional ``Coulomb hole'' \cite{Hedin65} in the pair correlation function of both singlets and triplets that reduces the advantage of the latter (the singlet being the expected ground-state at zero magnetic field \cite{Lieb62}).
 Such dynamical correlations can only be captured in an extended basis set of Slater determinants.

 Moreover, the effective tunneling strength between the two dots is significantly affected by Coulomb correlations.
 The effect of Coulomb interactions on the coupling between the $(1,1)$ and $(2,0)/(0,2)$ states is already sizeable in the minimal basis set ${\cal B}$.
 We compare in Fig.~\ref{fig:Jandt}b the value of $\tau_S$ extracted in basis set ${\cal B}$ with the expected $\sqrt{2}t$ from Fig.~\ref{fig:tVJ}.
 They differ significantly over the whole $V_\mathrm{J}$ range.
 Indeed, the Coulomb interaction has non zero matrix elements between the $S(1,1)$ and $S(0,2)/S(2,0)$ states, and even between the $S(0,2)$ and $S(2,0)$ states themselves (although they are all much smaller than the charging energy $U$).
 The Coulomb interaction thus plays a key role in shaping the net interactions between the $(1,1)$ and $(0,2)/(2,0)$ charge sectors.